alejandrok5/arduinoWEB/README.md

 ## NOTE ##

-Any help is more than welcome, I wrote this code in 2011 and is using a very old verion of Django.
+	Any help is more than welcome, I wrote this code in 2011 using a very old verion of Django.